Electric charge Definition

 The electrical neutrality of most objects in our visible and tangible world conceals their content of enormous amounts of positive and negative electric charge that largely cancel each other in their external effects.
 Only when this electrical balance is disturbed does nature reveal to us the effects of uncompensated positive or negative charge.
 When we say that a body is “charged” we mean that it has a charge imbalance, even though the net charge generally represents only a tiny fraction of the total positive or negative charge contained in the body.

 Charged bodies exert forces on each other.
 To show this, let us charge a glass rod by rubbing it with silk.
 The process of rubbing transfers a tiny amount of charge from one body to the other, thus slightly upsetting the electrical neutrality of each.

-If we run plastic comb through our hair and then bring it near small pieces of paper, the comb attracts them.
-Similarly, amber when rubbed with silk, attracts the small pieces of paper.
+If we run a plastic comb through our hair and then bring it near small pieces of paper, the comb attracts them.
+Similarly, amber when rubbed with silk, attracts small pieces of paper.
 This property of attraction or repulsion between substances is due to the electric charges they acquire rubbing.

-We can produce electric charge by a rubbing a neutral body with another neutral body.
-The following activities show that we can produce two type of electric charges through the process of rubbing.
+We can produce an electric charge by rubbing a neutral body with another neutral body.
+The following activities show that we can produce two types of electric charges through the process of rubbing.

 Rods are unlike and their attraction implies that charges on two rods are not of the same kind but of opposite nature.

-These opposite charges are conventionally called positive charge and negative charge.
-During the process of rubbing negative charge is transferred from one object to another object.
+These opposite charges are conventionally called a positive charge and a negative charge.
+During the process of rubbing a negative charge is transferred from one object to another object.

-- Charge is a basic property of a material body due to which attracts or repels another object.
+- The charge is a basic property of a material body due to which attracts or repels another object.

-- Friction produces two different types of charge on different materials (such as glass or plastic).
+- Friction produces two different types of charges on different materials (such as glass or plastic).

 - Like charges always repel each other.